Cup-Of-JavaScript/javascript-express-api-postgres-2/Assignments.md

 Create a collection with [Thunder Client](https://www.thunderclient.com/) and test every API endpoint.

 ![](./docs/thunder-client.png)

+Use the [api.template.js](api.template.js) as a template to create new API endpoints.

 # Ex.
 1 Get All Account Types
 Create the following API endpoint: